-The Beaverdam Road Landfill (BDRLF) site is another site BMT characterized for the U.S. Department of Agriculture (USDA) Agricultural Research Service (ARS) at the Beltsville Agricultural Research Center (BARC) in Maryland.
+The Beaverdam Road Landfill (BDRLF) site is another site we characterized for the U.S. Department of Agriculture (USDA) Agricultural Research Service (ARS) at the Beltsville Agricultural Research Center (BARC) in Maryland.

 PRBs are a developing remediation technology which employs an underground structure to host a bio-film membrane to capture and break down contaminants as they pass through the wall.
 Treated groundwater is passively discharged via natural groundwater flow.

-BMT completed a comprehensive Remedial Design/Remedial Action Work Plan which was approved EPA Region III.
-BMT performed routine monitoring to evaluate PRB performance and achievement of applicable or relevant and appropriate requirements developed during the remedial investigation and feasibility study.
+We completed a comprehensive Remedial Design/Remedial Action Work Plan which was approved EPA Region III.
+We performed routine monitoring to evaluate PRB performance and achievement of applicable or relevant and appropriate requirements developed during the remedial investigation and feasibility study.

 We conducted a Pilot Study of the College Park Landfill (CPLF), a 30-acre site operated as a municipal landfill from 1954 through 1978.
 Following closure, a cover was applied, but it was not closed in accordance with regulatory requirements.
 As landfills are known for their ability to mobilize hazardous substances into surrounding media, the CPLF was added to the U.S. Superfund (CERCLA) program for further evaluation.